Advice From Our Experts

 Let's start with the internal organ in question, the appendix.
 The appendix is a finger-shaped pouch attached to the large intestine in the right-lower abdomen.
 The exact function of the appendix is not known.
 The internal lumen, or tube-like opening inside the appendix, can become blocked with feces, parasites or enlarged lymph tissue.
 It can even become blocked as a result of trauma to the abdomen.
 When a blockage occurs in the appendix, you can get appendicitis.
 To help you better understand what this means, "appendic" refers to the appendix and "itis" means inflammation.
 Therefore, appendicitis means "inflamed appendix."
 An inflamed appendix can burst if the inflammation is not treated or the appendix is not removed in a timely manner.
 In young children, it's not uncommon to see a burst appendix.
 The source of the abdominal pain or fever is sometimes difficult to determine in younger children.
 Young patients may not be able to give the specifics of their pain or symptoms, occasionally leading to a late diagnosis or an incorrect early diagnosis.
 That's why it is so crucial for parents to be aware of their child's symptoms and act quickly if they suspect appendicitis.

-The "Howcast" video above provides an ultra-brief overview of what to look for to recognize appendicitis.
+This "Howcast" video provides an ultra-brief overview of what to look for to recognize appendicitis.
 I recommend it because it is short and gives just a brief overview of the topic.

 At Our Hospital